changsanjiang/SJMediaCacheServer/README.md

 # SJMediaCacheServer

-**SJMediaCacheServer** is an HTTP media caching framework designed to efficiently proxy playback requests and cache media content locally.
-This enables seamless media playback by serving cached content, thus reducing network load and improving playback performance.
-SJMediaCacheServer supports widely used media formats such as MP3, MP4, and HLS (m3u8) streaming resources.
+**SJMediaCacheServer** is an efficient HTTP media caching framework designed to proxy media data requests and prioritize serving cached data, thereby reducing network traffic and enhancing playback smoothness.
+The framework supports two types of remote resources: file-based media, such as common formats like MP3, AAC, WAV, FLAC, OGG, MP4, and MOV, as well as HLS (HTTP Live Streaming) streams.
+It automatically parses HLS playlists and proxies individual media segments.

-Additionally, the framework provides robust cache management capabilities, allowing you to set limits on cache count, maximum disk storage time, and available disk space, ensuring optimal cache control and resource utilization.

-With its powerful prefetching feature, SJMediaCacheServer allows users to prefetch a specified number of bytes in advance, ensuring that the cached content is quickly accessible from the local server during playback.
+The design of SJMediaCacheServer effectively reduces the number of network requests by serving cached content, thereby improving the playback experience for remote media resources whenever possible.

 ## Installation
 ```ruby